mixbytes/tank/docs/guide/README.md

 We recommend creating a distinct key pair for benchmarking purposes.
 The key must not be protected with a passphrase.
+Make sure that the permissions of the private key are 0600 or 0400 (i.e. the private key is not accessible by anyone except the owner).
 The simplest way is:

 ```shell